mckennalab/barber/README.md

 # Butcher

-Butcher is a read trimmer for single-end long-read sequencing (Nanopore) or paired-end Illumina sequencing.
-Much like Nanofilt, Porechop, Trimmomatic, and a host of other tools, Butcher can trim low-quality regions off the end of the reads, trim by adapter sequences, or remove poly-A and poly-G tracks from sequencing reads.
-One nice feature is you can preview the changes in the terminal before running, which can be helpful to see how things would look before committing to run.
+Butcher is designed to trim reads for single-end long-read sequencing (like Nanopore) and paired-end Illumina sequencing.
+Similar to other tools such as Nanofilt, Porechop, and Trimmomatic, Butcher excels in trimming low-quality regions from the ends of reads, detecting and removing adapter sequences, and eradicating poly-A and poly-G tracks from sequencing reads.
+A standout feature of Butcher is its ability to provide a preview of the changes directly in the terminal.
+This lets users see the expected results before they decide to proceed with the operation.

 ![butcher annimation](https://github.com/mckennalab/butcher/blob/22f80955e85121a8a70da0585c7d2f4115fad3d2/render1696614684110.gif)